If you meet me for the first-time, I always hope that you'll at least find me somewhat likeable.

-If you are being too accommodating and too sensitive to all the things that needs to fall in place even before you make a decision or start something, you'll simply never get ahead.
+If you are being too accommodating and too sensitive to all the things that need to fall into place even before you make a decision, or start something, you'll simply never get ahead.

 Stop asking permission and just do great things.
 (Tweet This!)

 95% of those things might fail (and you might have to apologize to at least someone afterwards).

 But seek out the awesome 5% and never ask someone's permission to go on that quest.
 (Tweet This!)